michalszc/BrainfuckIDE/README.md

 _An intuitive, featureful and visually appealing Brainfuck IDE built in C++ using Qt library._

+**Brainfuck IDE** is a code editor that allows you to write and execute **Brainfuck** code.
+It's perfect for anybody who just wants to quickly write and run some code  on their computer.

-## Brainfuck
+## What's Brainfuck?

-Brainfuck is the most famous esoteric programming language.
+**Brainfuck** is the most famous esoteric programming language.
 It was invented by Urban Müller in 1993.
 Notable for its extreme minimalism, the language consists of only eight simple commands, a data pointer and an instruction pointer.
 It is a fully Turing-complete language.
 The language's name is a reference to the slang term brainfuck, which refers to things so complicated or unusual that they exceed the limits of one's understanding.

 ## Commands